khuedoan/dotfiles/README.md

 #### Version control

+Not available in minimal installation.
+You can update by running `./install.sh --minimal` again.

 Make change to the dotfiles to suit your needs, then use `dotfiles` command instead of `git` for version control

 For example: